Thanks to my buddy, Mandy M. Roth, for allowing me to paraphrase her explanation here. I love her to pieces–go read her books, she’s fantastic!

 If you’ve never had a subscription to Kindle Unlimited or if you bought the ebook via Amazon and elected NOT to read it as part of your Kindle Unlimited Subscription, when I leave KU it doesn’t mean anything for you, so no worries.

-If you DID choose to read the ebooks via your Kindle Unlimited Subscription, it means you can no longer re-read them via Kindle Unlimited unless I re-enroll in the KU Program.
+When I do leave the KU program, it means you can no longer re-read them via Kindle Unlimited unless I re-enroll in the KU Program.
 You would have to actually buy the book to read it again.

 As always, Amazon KU Terms and Conditions do apply, and they have the final say.
 If you borrow a book that is in the KU program, it may or may not be available later, depending on Amazon’s policy at the time.